 This is a product that will typically be used in the work place or on site where the output is restricted to 110volt.
 Key features again can also be silent or quiet running, ease of transportation, low oil warning systems, three phase supply, petrol or diesel powered, run time and very importantly robustness.

-If you are powering a TV, computer or other appliances requiring stable voltage and frequency output then it is advised that you choose a product featuring Inverter technology* We suggest you check with the appliance manufacturer.
+If you are powering a TV, computer or other appliances requiring stable voltage and frequency output then it is advised that you choose a generator featuring Inverter technology* We suggest you check with the generator manufacturer.

 Calculate Total Power Output Required.